Expertise

 Career

 Before joining Stewarts in 2020, Charlie practised employment law for nearly six years at Harbottle & Lewis.
-Charlie has also worked for two years at an employment law boutique firm, Twenty Twenty Law, having completed his training at Lawrence Graham in 2012.
+Charlie previously worked at a boutique employment practice, having completed his training at Lawrence Graham in 2012.
 He has a first-class degree in English Literature from the University of Durham.

 Recognition